 Stage 9.
 The Contractor, with the Principal’s assistance, shall send the documents of the business traveler in order to get employment certificate and residence permit.

 1.2.
-List of specialist that can be involved in technical support for operation of Bushehr NPP on permanent basis during the first year of present contract is given in Appendix 6 (Table 6.1).
+List of specialist that can be involved in technical support for operation of Bushehr NPP on permanent basis during the first year of present contract is given in Appendix 6.
 Membership of alerted crew of experts shall be defined by the Principal in the Application Form (Appendix 2).

-List of the Contractor’s permanent staff who will be engaged in works during the second, third, forth and fifth years shall be agreed upon by the Principal and the Contractor in five months before the next year of the Contract execution starts.
+The Principal shall officially send the list of the Contractor’s permanent staff who will be engaged in works during the second, third, forth and fifth to the Contractor not later than five months before the next year of the Contract execution starts.

-List of the Contractor’s specialist Job Descriptions is available in Appendix 16.

 1.3.
 Any demand in each Contractor’s specialist involvement in TAVANA Co. activities in Tehran shall be requested by the Principal according to specified time stipulated in the Application Form (Appendix 2).
 Meanwhile, type and technical specification of the activity shall be defined by the Principal in the Application Form (Appendix 3).

 1.4 To arrange for fast (within 7 calendar days) deputation of the Contractor’s specialist for urgent short-term (not exceeding 30 days) rendering of engineering services under conditions when the Principal considers the matter to be urgent and the above specified terms are not predictable or planned, the procedure of interaction between the Principal and the Contractor changes as follows: